Orientation and Transitions Mentors

-Are you a new-to-TRU student this fall?
+Are you a new-to-TRU student this semester?
 Let us be amongst the first to welcome you to TRU’s campus!

 As a new student it can be overwhelming to come to a new school, maybe even a new city, meet new people and adapt to a new level of education.
 Orientation and transitions mentors are an incredible support to help make your first year as successful as possible.
 All new-to-TRU students (including graduate, transfer and mature students) have the option to be paired with an upper-year student mentor.